gennadiy-gaysha/PP_5_art_showcase/README.md

 - Authorised users that have completed their profile.
   - Those can read other users comments and leave their own comments.
   - Logged in comments' owner can also edit and delete their own comment.
+  - Upon successful editing/deletion of a comment, a "Success" message will be displayed to confirm the action.

 ![ArtShowcase Comment Authorized image](/src/assets/readme_images/features/comment_authorized.png)